Overview - Prevailing Wage for State Funded Construction Contracts

 Prevailing Wage Informational Rates

 Maryland Prevailing Wage Rates are issued separately for building and highway projects on a county-by-county and craft-by-craft basis by the Division of Labor & Industry - Prevailing Wage Unit.
-Registered contracting Public Body Procurement Officers and their registered agents may login to request the required Prevailing Wage Determination for each classification of worker before the public body advertises for bids or proposals where the contract value is $500,000 or greater with state funding of 50% or more – except for school construction where the contract value is $500,000 or greater with state funding of 25% or more.
+Registered contracting Public Body Procurement Officers and their registered agents may log in to request the required Prevailing Wage Determination for each classification of worker before the public body advertises for bids or proposals where the contract value is $250,000 or greater with state funding of 25% or more including school construction.

 For additional information, contact: